-The next day we got an early start for the LONG (7 hour or so) drive to Puerto Vallarta via the free roads.
+The next day we got an early start for the LONG drive from Mazatlan to Puerto Vallarta via the free roads.

-Puerto Vallarta is a strange town to drive in—lots of old colonial cobblestone streets, and peculiar systems like the divided main road from the auxiliary side roads.
-For instance if you want to turn left, you must exit to the parallel road on the right and then turn across four lanes of traffic.
+Puerto Vallarta is an undeniably beautiful, but it is also a strange town to drive in—lots of old colonial cobblestone streets, and peculiar systems like the divided main road from the auxiliary side roads.
+For instance, if you want to turn left, you must exit to the parallel road on the right and then turn across four lanes of traffic.

-It also made it a problem to stop at hotels: by the time you passed a decent looking hotel you couldn’t access it thanks to the divided road.
+It also made it a problem to find cheap accommodation: by the time you passed a decent looking hotel, you couldn’t access it thanks to the divided road.

-Driving through Puerto Vallarta was frustrating—and once again we had problems finding somewhere affordable to stay.
-We ended up leaving Puerto Vallarta to the neighboring town of Nayarit where we found a really cheap and somewhat creepy hotel.
+Driving through Puerto Vallarta was frustrating with the peculiarities here—and once again we had problems finding somewhere affordable to stay.
+That first day we ended up leaving Puerto Vallarta to the neighboring town of Nayarit where we found a really cheap and somewhat creepy hotel, hah.

-We survived the night and then headed to Starbucks in Riviera Nayarit so we could better search for a place to stay.
+We survived the night and then headed to Starbucks in Riviera Nayarit so we could better search for a place to stay in Puerto Vallarta.